310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% endbubble %}

 {% bubble Tetora angry %}
 Mm~ This is tricky.
-It’s chill for us since we aren’t actually gonna perform in the drama…
+It’s chill for us since we’re not actually gonna perform in the drama…

 But Taisho’s got an actual acting job to do, yeah…?
 {% endbubble %}